How Much Beetroot Powder Per Day? 300-600mg (2026): The Short Answer

 There is no established performance benefit to exceeding roughly 600mg of dietary nitrate per dose, so more is not better.
 Very high intakes are simply unnecessary.
 Side effects are generally mild: harmless beeturia (pink or red urine), possible GI discomfort from the fiber in raw powders, and a blood-pressure-lowering effect that warrants caution for anyone taking nitrate-based medications.

 Beetroot is well tolerated, but a few things are worth knowing.
-The most common surprise is beeturia, a temporary pink or red tint to urine or stool from beet pigments; it is harmless and not a sign of a problem.
+The most common surprise is beeturia, a temporary pink or red tint to urine or stool from beet pigments; it is harmless and not a sign of a problem, and why it happens to some people and not others comes down to stomach acid and oxalate rather than genetics.
 Large volumes of raw, fibrous beetroot powder can cause mild GI discomfort in some people, which is one more reason a concentrated, standardized dose is easier on the gut than choking down many grams of raw powder.

 Dietary nitrate is associated with supporting healthy blood pressure, which is generally a benefit, but anyone already taking nitrate-based heart medications or blood-pressure drugs should talk to a clinician before adding a daily nitrate source, because the effects can stack.
 None of this is a disease claim; it is simply sensible context.
+For the full dose-and-brand breakdown on this specific effect, see beetroot powder for blood pressure.
 The practical takeaway is that there is no upside to mega-dosing: once you are in the 300 to 600mg per dose range, adding more does not buy more performance.

 Daily Dosing by Athlete Type